lightlace/cpp-docs.de-de/docs/parallel/concrt/reference/target-block-class.md

 ### <a name="parameters"></a>Parameter
  `_PMessage`
- Ein Zeiger auf die Nachricht gesendet wird.
+ Ein Zeiger auf die zu sendende Nachricht.

 ##  <a name="ctor"></a>target_block